MicrosoftDocs/bot-docs/articles/bot-framework-azure-getstarted.md

     ![create app id](media/azure-bot-service-create-app-id.png)

-2. On the page that you’re redirected to, click **Generate an app password to continue**.
+2. On the page that opens in a new browser tab, click **Generate an app password to continue**.

 3. Copy and securely store the password that is shown, and then click **Ok**.